riperiperi/FreeSO/Documentation/Crafting a City.md

   - Move a neighbourhood's origin point to the mouse position.
 The neighbourhood visualization will update to show you what area of the city belongs to which neighbourhood.
 - Hold shift & Click
   - Create a new neighbourhood at the mouse position.
+- Hold ctrl & Click
+  - Delete the neighbourhood at the mouse position.
+Needs to be pretty close.
 - Press "R"
   - Rename the neighbourhood closest to the mouse position.
 - Press "C"